TC-Django-REST-1/DJANGO-PROJECT/README.md

 # DJANGO-PROJECT

+# Project Name: Car Rental System

+The project is implemented using the Django REST framework.

 ## Project Idea:
-The project idea is up to you as long as it applies all essential requirements.

-## Requirements
-- Use Django REST Framework.
-- Create at least two apps inside your Django project.
-- Create at least two Models with a relationship.
-- Provide API endpoints for each service in your project (at least CRUD operations on each model) .
-- Use Postman to add , arrange , and test your project endpoints.
-- Use Django Auth for creating & managing users.
-- Use Django REST Framework Simple JWT for Authentication.
-- Write suitable HTTP status for your endpoints.
-- Commit your changes often to the repository (at least once everyday).
-- Export the project Postman Collections into a file and include it in the repository.

-# Example:

-# Project Name: Learning Management System

-## Idea:
-A system to manage students learning journey.
-The system enable student to explore new courses, take courses, solve quizzes, etc. Moreover, the teachers can create new quizzes, follow student progress, etc.
+A car rental system that makes renting a car in Saudi Arabia simple and stress-free.
+Our system will provide several types of cars and our branches will be provided around Saudi Arabia.
+The system will display all the available cars in each branch.
+Therefore, all you need is to reserve a car and the car will be ready for you on the selected date.

 ## Inspiration:

-Facilitate the learning process and the management of students and courses.
+Facilitate the cars renting process.

 ## List of Services / Features:

-- Manage the students.
+- Manage the branches.
-- Manage the teachers.
+- Manage the cars.
-- Manage online courses easily!
-- Manage online assessments.
+- Manage reserved cars.

 ## User Stories

-- Type of users: Faculty, Teachers, and Students.
+- Type of users: Admin, Staff, and Customer.

-### Faculty
+### Admin

+- Create, Read, Update, Delete branches.
-- Create, Read, Update, Delete teachers.
+- Create, Read, Update, Delete cars.
-- Create, Read, Update, Delete courses.
+- Create, Read, Update, Delete reserved cars.
-- Create, Read, Update, Delete students.
+- Create, Read, Update, Delete users.

-### Students
+### Staff

-- View courses.
-- Join courses.
-- Withdraw from courses.
-- Edit information.
-- Take assignments.
-- Send Inquiries to teachers and faculties.
-- View joined courses.
-- View course information.
+- Create, Read, Update, Delete cars.
+- Create, Read, Update, Delete reserved cars.
-- View student progress on a specific course.
+- View users.
-- Search for courses.

 ### Teachers

-- View the teacher courses.
-- View the course information.
-- List joined student in the current course.
+- Register/Login in the system
-- Add assignments to a specific course.
-- Add students grade in a specific course.
-- Search for a students in a specific course.
-- Get student information.
+- Create, Read, Update, Delete reserved cars.